Summer – a season of relaxing, vacations, and fun. It can also be costly if you aren’t intentional with your money.

 It cost $10 to go through the car wash, where I live for the basic wash.
 If you were to do that every week for the ten-week summer, that’s $100.

-My husband would rather wash the cars himself, where I find joy in going through the car wash.
+My husband would rather wash the cars himself, and I find joy in going through the car wash.
 There is something about the water on the windows that gives me a calming effect.

 6. Close the curtains.